TedHusted/awake/awake.md/awake.md

 “Technology and Research.
 Loves Cooking , Hiking, and Spy Thrillers.
 Looking for a ‘See where it goes’ relationship.”

-A prompt flashes beneath the person’s profile: “Initiate Secure Media Chat?”
+A prompt flashes beneath the person’s profile: “Join Secure Media Chat?”

 Noah hesitates for only a second before clicking YES.
 The screen darkens.
 A soft chime signals the connection.
 Moments later, a familiar voice greets him from the other side.